-Regular letters are sent home by pupil post to keep parents informed of all events and developments in the school.
+Regular letters are sent home by pupil post and/or e-mail to keep parents informed of all events and developments in the school.

 Medical Care

 In case of accident or injury, first aid and care is provided by our Welfare Assistant who is a qualified first aider (all of our staff have first aid training).
 If your child is ill during the day, we will contact you by telephone and request that you come to collect him or her.